kstenerud/concise-encoding/cbe-specification.md

 Support for the NUL character (u+0000) is implementation defined due to potential issues with null string delimiters in some languages and platforms.
 It should be avoided in general for safety and portability.
 Support for NUL must not be assumed.

-The length field holds the byte length (length in octets), NOT the character length.
+The length field holds the length in octets, NOT the character length.

     [90] [Length+continuation] [Octet 0] ...
 [Octet (Length-1)]